smithjw/nudge-actions/README.md

       unos_test_mode: true
 ```

+- The permissions block is required so that the Reusable Workflow is able to write changes to the json file in your repo and open a new PR before those changes are merged into your main branch.
 - If you would like to specify the minimum os version, add `unos_min_major_os_version` to your Workflow
 - If you would like to specify location (relative to the working directory of your repo) of the nudge.json file, add `unos_nudge_json_file` to your Workflow
 - To write an updated file, and create a new in your repo, set `unos_test_mode` to `false`